thainamhoang/adasite/index.md

 We have already talked a lot about the "success" of a movie.
 In this analysis we decided to use IMDB rating as the proxy for it.
 We used freely accessible [IMDB ratings](https://developer.imdb.com/non-commercial-datasets/) and merged it with the existing data.
-Below you see that ratings are nicely distributed and mostly between 4 and 8.
+On the graphs Below, you see that ratings are nicely distributed and mostly between 4 and 8.
 This is good to keep in mind when performing correlation analysis - one of the arguments is almost normally distributed and if it so for the other variable, we can use parametric methods.